Three Witnesses

-The Three Witnesses is the collective name for three men connected with the early Latter Day Saint movement who stated that an angel had shown them the golden plates from which Joseph Smith translated the Book of Mormon; they also stated that they had heard God's voice, informing them that the book had been translated by divine power.
-The Three are part of twelve Book of Mormon witnesses, who also include Smith and the Eight Witnesses.
+The Three Witnesses is the collective name for three men—Oliver Cowdery, David Whitmer and Martin Harris—in the early Latter Day Saint movement who stated that an angel showed them the golden plates from which Joseph Smith translated the Book of Mormon.
+They also stated that they heard God's voice, informing them that the book had been translated by divine power.

-The joint statement of the Three Witnesses—Oliver Cowdery, Martin Harris, and David Whitmer—has been printed (with a separate statement by the Eight Witnesses) in nearly every edition of the Book of Mormon since its first publication in 1830.
-All three men eventually broke with Smith and the church he organized, although Harris and Cowdery were eventually rebaptized into the church after Smith's death.
-Whitmer founded his own Church of Christ (Whitmerite).
+Their joint statement, along with the Eight Witnesses statement, has appeared in every edition of the Book of Mormon since its publication in 1830.
+They are collectively known as the Book of Mormon witnesses.

+All three men eventually broke with Smith’s church, although Harris and Cowdery were later rebaptized into the church after Smith's death.
+Whitmer founded his own Church of Christ.
 All three men upheld their testimony of the Book of Mormon at their deaths.